How to Run a Writer's Circle

 If there is a local radio station, or a hospital radio station, then it could be an idea to approach them to see if your writing group can become involved in some way.

 Staging readings of your group's work is not only fun and gives the group something to work towards, but also attracts potential new members.
 If there is already some kind of literary festival in your area, then I strongly encourage you to get involved.
 There is almost always room for more contributions.
-Riverside Writers take part in the annual Wirral Bookfest, for example, which sees numerous literary events taking place across the peninsula.
+Riverside Writers have taken part in the annual Wirral Bookfest, for example, which sees numerous literary events taking place across the peninsula.

 If nothing seems to be happening, or if you want to do something of your own, then organise it yourself.
 Have a chat with the head librarian, or the manager of your local bookshop.
 Use the internet and the local press to promote it.
 In 2009, I organised Parallel Dimensions which took place at West Kirby Library, Wirral, and which saw six published Science-Fiction and Fantasy authors performing before a substantial public audience.